Subnetting - Yaritz Consulting: The Consultation Company

 Private LANs

 Private networking is very common in the internet.
-A private network is used mostly for workstations and internal traffic.
-The network ranges are a class a, 10.0.0.0/8, and a class b, 192.168.0.0/16, and a mix of a class a and b, 172.16.0.0/12.
-Private LAN networking requires a program called NAT (Network Address Translation) to convert the private IP to a public IP for use on the internet.
+A private network is used mostly for workstations and local IP traffic.
+The IPv4 network ranges are a class a, 10.0.0.0/8, and a class b, 192.168.0.0/16, and a mix of a class a and b, 172.16.0.0/12.
+The IPv6 site-local ranges are FEC0::/10 (used for dns with auto-assignment) and FC00::/7 (where most operating systems class FD00::/8 as not routable, effectively rendering the last half as not usable).
+Private LAN networking requires a program called NAT (Network Address Translation) to convert the private IP to a public IP for use on the public internet.

 Contact Us